wilsontelab/agFree-docs/docs/99_glossary.md

 ## agFree - Glossary of Terms and Identifiers

-This page provides a glossary of hierarchical terms used by the **`agFree`** data analysis pipeline.
+This page defines hierarchical terms used by the `agFree` data analysis pipelines.
-These keywords are used consistently throughout the code and comments, so it is essential that you understand their precise meaning.
+These keywords are used throughout the code and documentation, so it is important to understand their precise meaning.

 ## Biological Sources